monty19933-hub/monty19933-hub.github.io/README.md

 A weather 9 day forecast generator when given a zip code or city name.
-Generator is based off an HRRR/NAM shortrange blend, and uses the NBM model for day 3-9.
+Generator is based off an HRRR/NAM shortrange blend, and uses the ECMWF model for day 3-9.
 Can be hosted or locally run through a browser.